 The melancholic beauty of What Remains of Edith Finch

-2017 has been one of the best years for video games in recent memory.
+Though we’re almost a year on, it’s easy to forget that 2017 was one of the best years for video games in recent memory.
 There I said it.
-But while some games like Breath of the Wild and Horizon: Zero Dawn seek to astonish and amaze with the sheer scope they use to draw you in, my thoughts always circle back to one of this year’s smallest and most personal games: What Remains of Edith Finch.
+But while some games like Breath of the Wild and Horizon: Zero Dawn sought to astonish and amaze with the sheer scope they use to draw you in, my thoughts always circle back to one of that year’s smallest and most personal games: What Remains of Edith Finch.

 Developed very much in the same vein as Giant Sparrow’s previous exploratory adventure The Unfinished Swan, What Remains of Edith Finch once again keeps the stakes relatively stripped-back and discreet, surprisingly managing to find beauty in even the darkest of life’s inevitabilities – death.
 The game has recently been given the luxury of undergoing a second wind of sorts thanks to a recent Xbox One release, giving me the perfect excuse to explore how the game does this further.